badb000m/LocationGrabber/README.md

 That's an essential step.

-# Keep in mind, this is 99.80 - 99.90% accurate depending on signal strength.
+# Keep in mind: this only works on Windows and is 99.80 - 99.90% accurate depending on signal strength.

 I hope you enjoy this.